scripting/feedRead/README.md

 # feedRead

 If you came here looking for a super-simple way to read a feed in Node.js, this is no longer the simplest or best API I have.
 The new package is <a href="https://github.com/scripting/reallysimple">reallySimple</a> it's open source too, and it builds on this package, so this is still being maintained.

-If you're using feedRead and are happy, keep using it. ;-)
+If you're using this package and are happy, keep using it. ;-)

 6/22/23 by DW